alexklavens/tripadvisor-magazine/README.md

 We used TripAdvisor's internal databases and APIs, rather than public-facing ones.

 We make the assumption that this project, at any scale, should not depend on real-time data gathering and language processing.
 Analyzing all reviews -- even just for London -- takes a while!
-The content is not likely to drastically change at any given moment.
-See below...

 We decided to run database querries and execute NLP offline and store our final results in a way that we could easily process on our server.